vault-37/isproj/README.md

 > [!NOTE]
 > This is a test 7, dotenv configured properly, gos this feels like I am Michael in the Good Place, trying to trick Eleanor
 - Please let his work, I also changed the error message
+> Oh is mind not for rent, his mind is discontent!
+(Test-11, embeddings test)